kaidyth/lexa/README.md

 ### Cluster

 Cluster provides an overlay interface for querying multiple lexa backends, which you can use to loadbalancer across multiple LXD servers.
+Lexa cluster simply queries all known backend `lexa server` nodes, then returns an aggregated dataset, and does not translate mixed IP addresses across different LXD networks or NATs.

 As an example, you may use Lexa cluster if you have multiple servers running their own LXD instance, and need to know the bridge, or wireguard IP address of any node known to any backend Lexa server.

 Lexa Cluster exposes the same HTTP and DNS API's as `lexa server`.